-Publishers and advertisers have made a lot of efforts to reach the millennial audience.
-As the time runs, a new set of audience is now expected to take over every industry and change the landscape of sales and marketing as we know it – Generation Z or Gen Z.
+Publishers and advertisers have made a lot of effort to reach the millennial audience.
+As time runs, a new set of audiences is now expected to take over every industry and change the landscape of sales and marketing as we know it – Generation Z or Gen Z.

 Although Millennials hold an immediate spending potential (in most cases), Gen Z is eventually becoming an area of interest for futuristic marketers and publishers.
 As a publisher, it will be even harder for you to drive them to your website for engagement.
 Why?

-Gen Z have been known for their tech-savviness, Short-attention spans, and ability to dodge all the traditional advertising/marketing tactics.
+Gen Z has been known for their tech-savviness, Short-attention spans, and ability to dodge all the traditional advertising/marketing tactics.

 Yet there’s a huge advantage for publishers – They’ve been known to read and stay online more than all of their predecessors.
 Books are not the major source of knowledge for them as they were for millennials.
 Hence, with the right perception and strategies, a publisher can attract loyal Gen Z readers too.

 The principal step is to understand Gen Z so that the strategies can be custom-tailored to them.
 Here are the major difference between Gen Z and millennials to help you get started.

 - Tech-Savvy: Unlike millennials or Baby boomers, Gen Z-ers are technical and smartphones and voice assistants have been their bread and butter.
 They don’t know the world without ‘www’ or ‘Social Media’.
 Regardless of am/pm, they handle all the fancy techs and consume Netflix content.